Sergi Roberto: Barcelona

 In the 2015–16 season, after being reconverted by manager Luis Enrique and merely months after nearly being deemed surplus to requirements, Roberto appeared as a right-back in several games.
 In two consecutive matches against Athletic Bilbao in January 2016, one in the league and another in the Spanish Cup, he featured on the other flank in the place of injured Jordi Alba, going on to play in as many as seven different positions.

 On 20 August 2016, Roberto started as a right-back and provided two assists in a 6–2 home defeat of Betis in the opening match of the campaign.
 On 24 September, from the same position, he again contributed two decisive passes in a 5–0 away rout of Sporting de Gijón.

 On 8 March 2017, Roberto scored the final goal in the 95th minute as part of a decisive 6–1 home victory against Paris Saint-Germain in the second leg of the Champions League round-of-16, making Barcelona the first club to overcome a four-goal deficit in the competition.
 On 22 February 2018, he extended his contract until 2022.

-In injury time of the first half of El Clásico on 6 May 2018, Roberto was shown a straight red card after punching Marcelo, in an eventual 2–2 home draw.
-He was first-choice right-back during the season ahead of newly signed Nélson Semedo, and his side won the national championship after a one-year wait.
+In injury time of the first half of the fixture with Real Madrid on 6 May 2018, Roberto was shown a straight red card after punching Marcelo, in an eventual 2–2 home draw.
+He was first choice right-back during the season ahead of newly signed Nélson Semedo, and his side won the national championship after a one-year wait.

-On 3 March 2023, Roberto agreed to an extension until 2024.
+Roberto suffered a quadriceps strain injury in late October 2021 and was successfully operated in December by surgeon Lasse Lempainen in Turku, Finland.
+On 3 March 2023, he agreed to an extension until 2024.
+In spite of dealing with several physical problems, he scored a career-best four goals for the league champions.

+At the start of 2023–24, Roberto was appointed team captain alongside Ronald Araújo, Frenkie de Jong and Marc-André ter Stegen.
+On 30 June 2024, with 373 competitive appearances to his credit, he left Barcelona as a free agent.

+Como

+On 23 August 2024, Roberto signed for Serie A club Como on a two-year deal.
+On 24 September, as the newly promoted side, coached by his former Barcelona teammate Cesc Fàbregas, won 3–2 at Atalanta, he assisted Gabriel Strefezza in the first goal after backheeling a pass from Ignace Van Der Brempt.